Placement scheme details

 The placement scheme has been designed to be flexible to cater for all postgraduate researchers’ needs and requirements, so there is something for everyone.
 You have the option to work part-time hours, with a flexible/ remote working pattern, and you do not need to complete all of your placement activity in one continuous block.
 The Research in Practice (RinP) Placement Framework provides further details of the standard parameters that we expect all placement activity to follow.
 All placements will be checked and approved by the WRDTP to ensure that they provide a high quality learning experience for you.

-The RinP placements scheme is managed by the WRDTP in collaboration with colleagues in the seven partner universities.
+The RinP placement scheme is managed by the WRDTP in collaboration with colleagues in the seven partner universities.
 The WRDTP’s Placements Manager will deliver an online briefing session about the scheme each academic year, which will give you the chance to ask any questions that you might have.

 - Eligibility